Organnery/aeolus-organnery/docs/INSTRUMENT_DEFINITION.md

 /group/new    ManII

 # add stops to be part of this group
-#             v-- keyboard number as defined on top of this file, default is 0
+#             v-- rank type grouping, default to 0
-#             v      0  means stop is a division rank, button color will be dark blue
+#             v      0  = division rank, button color is dark blue, played when coupled
-#             v      >0 means stop is a keyboard rank, button color will be dark green
+#             v      >0 = keyboard rank, button color is dark green, not played when coupled
+#             v            warning : keyboard rank numbers must be different for each group
 #             v   v-- division number where this group is attached, starting at 1
 #             v   v   v-- sequential number starting at 1
 /stop         0   1   1